ryanlangton/angular2-aspnetcore-starter/README.md

     - gulp
     - npm start

 All client source files should be edited in the *\App* folder.
 Do not edit anything in the *\wwwroot\app* folder as this folder is cleaned and replaced with every build.
-The static files in *\wwwroot* (index.html, config.js, etc) may be edited.
+The static files in *\wwwroot* (index.html, boot.js) may be edited.
 To watch for source file changes, run the following script:

     - gulp watch